-Microsoft has launched their new team messaging application, previously rumored to be named Skype Teams, but now called Microsoft Teams.
+Microsoft has launched their new team messaging application called Microsoft Teams.
 Teams is positioned as a competitor to Slack, a company that Microsoft was at one stage considering purchasing.
 As a user of Slack for quite some time now, I was immediately interested to see what Teams could bring to the table.

-When you enable Teams there are a series of other configuration options to review.
+Aside from turning teams on or off, there are a series of other configuration options to review.
 These options control things like email notifications, whether video and screen sharing is allowed, whether animated images are allowed, as well as options to integrate bots.
-You’ll also notice that Team creation, naming, and other settings are controlled using the Groups control panel, because Teams are essentially an add-on service to Office 365 Groups, much like Planner.
+You'll also notice that Team creation, naming, and other settings are controlled using the Groups control panel, because Teams leverages the membership services of Office 365 Groups, much like Planner and StaffHub.

 Adding Members to Teams

 A solo Team is not all that exciting to look at, although arguably you could set up a private Team and integrate a bunch of bots and notifications that only you are interested in.
-But since Teams is primarily a tool for communication with multiple people, I wanted to add one of my collaborators to this Team.
-Unfortunately, as they are an external user, I couldn’t add them using the Teams interface.
+But since Teams is primarily a tool for communication with multiple people, I've added some users to the IT Operations team.

 Within a Team you (or the Team members) can create multiple channels.
 Think of an example of a Team as being the IT Operations team.
 Within IT Operations there could be Exchange admins, SharePoint admins, DBAs, and so on.
-Obviously each of those teams with IT Operations would like their own channel with chat and file sharing, which Teams makes possible.
+Each of those teams with IT Operations might like to have their own channel with chat and file sharing, which Teams makes possible.
 You can then have “General” channels for broader communication.
 Everyone in the Team can see all channels, and mark their most relevant channels as favorites.
 If a particular team within IT Operations wanted a private space to chat, that would need to be a separate Team entirely.

 To test this functionality I added an RSS feed for a busy subreddit, a Google Analytics daily report, and Pingdom alerts for the websites that I monitor.